jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 had messages from Spain, Germany, the United States and Canada.

-The restriction on agency recruiters also applies to you, and extends to in-house recruiters unless you're looking for employees in an office that [I can reach by bike](#your-company-is-located-in-central-twente) (I know of one local company whose HR department is in Belgium).
+The restriction on agency recruiters also applies to you, and extends to in-house recruiters unless you're looking for employees in an office that [matches my criteria for a comfortable commute](#your-company-has-a-comfortable-commute) (I know of one local company whose HR department is in Belgium).

 ## Referrals